heroku/devcenter-gradle/README.md

 ## Set up the build

-Create a Gradle build file in your project root:
+Create a Gradle build file in your project root.
+The default tasks will be run by Heroku to build your app:

 ### build.gradle